Japanese Christmas Culture Shock and the Ideal Holi-Date

 Fried chicken, particularly the Kentucky Fried Chicken type, is Japan’s version of a Christmas turkey or goose.
 Most Japanese ovens are just not equipped to cook a turkey, and even if they could, you often can’t fit a whole turkey inside it in the first place.

-For Japan, Christmas cake means strawberry shortcake; plain white cake, white whipped cream icing and real strawberries on top.
+For Japan, Christmas cake means strawberry shortcake: plain white cake, white whipped cream icing and real strawberries on top.
 In the early 1900s, strawberry shortcake was introduced to Japan from America by Rinemon Fujii, the baker behind what later became the Fujiya Co.
 Ltd, and quickly became a fairly high-class dessert (whipped cream and strawberries were very expensive at the time).
 In 1922, the Fujiya company began producing these cakes in greater numbers, other bakeries took notice and the strawberry shortcake became Japan’s Christmas cake of choice.
+Read more about Japan’s affectionate Christmas cake history here.

 You may have noticed that the above date doesn’t necessarily have to take place at home.
 While many couples do celebrate with their own tree and in the comforts of their own home, some prefer to stay at a hotel of some denomination—ryokan (Japanese inn), luxury hotel or even a nice love hotel—for Christmas.
 This is the reason why:

-Like many other non-Japanese women in this country, for me, Christmas means family and friends, comfortable sweaters, Rudolph or The Snowman on television, presents and maybe some spiked egg nog.
-That sort of Hollywood-infused Christmas date described above might even be considered cheesy by even the kindest film critics, not to mention expensive and drawn out.
-But it is a part of the culture and something that you should get to experience at least once, so if you are seeing someone special, have a prospective partner in mind or even a group of single friends that want to know what all the fuss is about, why not plan a night like this yourself?
+Like many non-Japanese women in Japan, Christmas for me means family, friends, cozy sweaters, Rudolph, presents and spiked eggnog.
+The Hollywood-infused Japanese Christmas date described above might seem cheesy to even the kindest film critics, not to mention expensive.
+But it’s part of the culture and something you should experience at least once.
+If you’re seeing someone special or have a prospective partner, why not plan something like it yourself?